DylanYu/android_customization/Documents/adb.md

 We could get a lot of information,

-and only the part of TaskRecord and ProcessRecord are concerned.
+and the part of TaskRecord and ProcessRecord are concerned.

 Here's an example of TaskRecord: